-In order to achieve your initiative's mission, you need to spend the money you raise.
+In order to achieve your Collective's mission, you need to spend the money you raise.
 We are here to facilitate that, and to take care of a lot of the admin for you.
-OCF functions as your initiative's bank account and we process many kinds of payouts for our hosted groups.
+OCF functions as your Collective's bank account and we process many kinds of payouts for our hosted groups.

 There are a range of ways to pay out funds from your OCF budget, depending on what you're paying for and who you want to pay.
 Most payouts happen through Expenses on your Open Collective page, but we have also developed other options to meet the needs of our community in specific circumstances.

 Reimbursement: Someone makes a purchase, then uploads the receipt to get paid back via an Expense.